Online Master of Science in Computer Science (Online MSCS)

 Why Earn an Online MSCS?

 Curious about the virtual classroom?
-Through a mix of asynchronous coursework and live, online classes, the UT online computer science master’s program pairs the best aspects of independent and social learning.
+Through a mix of asynchronous coursework and live online classes, our program pairs the best aspects of independent and social learning.
 Theories studied outside of the classroom will be discussed, dissected, and applied through class conversations, assignments, and projects.
 Over the course of your degree, you’ll build a portfolio of work that demonstrates your proficiency in emerging computer science areas.

-For a deep dive into live lectures, scheduling options, and the typical weekly time commitment for online learners, you can sign up for an information session with a member of our admissions team today.
+To learn more about live lectures, scheduling options, and the typical weekly time commitment, sign up for an information session with a member of our admissions team.

 Engineer Your Online MSCS with Career-Specific Concentrations

 Top computer science roles require specialized skills you may not develop with a general degree.
-That’s why the UT online computer science master’s offers three concentrations designed around in-demand areas of the field.
+That’s why our online MS in Computer Science offers three concentrations designed around in-demand areas of the field.
 Customize your computer science education with courses grounded in Cybersecurity, Data Mining and Intelligent Systems, or Software Engineering.

 Cybersecurity

 As organizations expand their digital presence, the risk of cyber threats continues to rise.
-Expand your ability to prevent, detect, and respond to cybersecurity events through the Cybersecurity concentration.
+Expand your ability to prevent, detect, and respond to cybersecurity events.
 With skills in advanced network protection, you’ll become a valuable asset to any organization.

 Data Mining and